aikonse/aikon-role-manager/README.md

 - Use the CI tools
 - Write clear and concise commit messages.

----

 ## License
-This project is licensed under the [GPL-2.0-or-later License](https://www.gnu.org/licenses/gpl-2.0.html).
+This project is licensed under the [MIT License](https://opensource.org/license/mit).

----

 ## Support
-If you encounter issues or have questions, please reach out via our [support page](https://github.com/your-repo/aikon-role-manager/issues) or contact us directly through the WordPress plugin directory.
+If you encounter issues or have questions, please reach out via our [support page](https://github.com/aikonse/role-manager/issues) or contact us directly through the WordPress plugin directory.

-****